 C.3.1 For stations powered by wind, wave, or tides, AT = 0.
 This zero factor is set for the Security planned transfer condition so that there is confidence that there is sufficient transmission capacity to meet demand securely in the absence of this class of generation.

 C.3.2 For imports or exports from / to external systems, AT = 0.

-A.1 C.3.3 For all other power stations, AT = 1.0
+C.3.3 For all other power stations, AT = 1.0